Key events since the arrest of Nazanin Zaghari-Ratcliffe in Iran

 - April 24 2017 – The family of Mrs Zaghari-Ratcliffe say she has lost the final stage of her appeal against the sentence.

-– November 6 2017 – It is feared Mrs Zaghari-Ratcliffe may face a further period of imprisonment because of remarks made by Foreign Secretary Boris Johnson.
+- November 6 2017 – It is feared Mrs Zaghari-Ratcliffe may face a further period of imprisonment because of remarks made by Foreign Secretary Boris Johnson.
 Mr Johnson told a parliamentary committee the previous week that Mrs Zaghari-Ratcliffe was working in Tehran training journalists at the time of her arrest in 2016.
-Four days later, she was summoned before an unscheduled court hearing, where

-the Foreign Secretary’s comments were cited as proof that she was engaged in “propaganda against the regime.”
+Four days later, she was summoned before an unscheduled court hearing, where the Foreign Secretary’s comments were cited as proof that she was engaged in “propaganda against the regime.”

 - November 7 2017 – It is announced that Mr Johnson told his Iranian counterpart in a phone call that his comments to a Commons committee provide “no justifiable basis” for further legal action against Mrs Zaghari-Ratcliffe.
 A Foreign Office spokesman says Mr Johnson now accepts that he “could have been clearer” when he told the Foreign Affairs Committee that the British woman had been training journalists in Iran at the time of her arrest.